kkman021/LearnPortal/EdgeSync/library/Architecture.md

 ---
 sidebar_label: 'Architecture'
-description: 'EdgeSync SDK Architecture'
+description: 'EdgeSync Device Library Architecture'
 sidebar_position: 4.1
 hide_title: true
-pagination_label: EdgeSync SDK Architecture
+pagination_label: EdgeSync Device Library Architecture
 ---

 ## Overview
-The EdgeSync SDK provides a simplified hardware abstraction layer for Python and C# applications to streamline device initialization and data exchange.
+The EdgeSync Device Library provides a simplified hardware abstraction layer for Python and C# applications to streamline device initialization and data exchange.
 By unifying different hardware operations under a single interface, developers can focus on application logic and system integration without worrying about low-level details.
 Whether gathering sensor data or controlling various devices, all interactions are handled consistently to emphasize clear architecture relationships and efficient development.

 ## Hardware and Software Layer Relationship
 During the development phase, this approach effectively reduces complexity and simplifies debugging, allowing developers to focus on implementing and testing core functionalities.